 She was strong.
 She was beautiful.

 It’s not that she was a feminist per say, because she would never give herself that label, or give it much thought.
 She was simply a strong person, who happen to be a woman.
-She knew that women had a tough go of it, that they were discriminated against my men, that they were sexually harassed in the workplace, or in the communities they lived in.
-She simply wasn’t going to allow that to hold her back from asserting herself, from doing what she needed to do to help support our family.
+She knew women had a tough go of it, that they were discriminated against my men, that they were sexually harassed in the workplace, or in the communities they lived in.
+She knew it because she lived it.
+She simply wasn’t going to allow those injustices to hold her back from asserting herself, from doing what she needed to do to help support our family.